mwishoff/Starcraft2ReplayPackager/README.md

 Here's an example of mine: C:\Users\mwish\Documents\StarCraft II\Accounts\73609262\1-S2-1-2874319\Replays\Multiplayer

 6.)
-Next you'll be prompted for your StarCraft2 handle.
+Next you'll be prompted for your StarCraft2 handle (without clan tag).

 Here's an example of mine: WoBWoB